Crypto Snack (SNACK) Self Reported Market Capitalization Achieves $75.40 Million

-Crypto Snack (SNACK) traded down 0.1% against the dollar during the 24-hour period ending at 7:00 AM Eastern on September 15th.
-Crypto Snack has a total market capitalization of $75.40 million and approximately $57.41 worth of Crypto Snack was traded on exchanges in the last 24 hours.
-One Crypto Snack token can currently be purchased for approximately $0.0033 or 0.00000012 BTC on popular cryptocurrency exchanges.
-In the last week, Crypto Snack has traded 0.4% lower against the dollar.
+Crypto Snack (SNACK) traded down 0.1% against the U.S. dollar during the 1 day period ending at 10:00 AM E.T. on September 16th.
+Crypto Snack has a total market cap of $75.40 million and approximately $285.71 worth of Crypto Snack was traded on exchanges in the last day.
+In the last seven days, Crypto Snack has traded up 0.7% against the U.S. dollar.
+One Crypto Snack token can now be purchased for $0.0033 or 0.00000013 BTC on exchanges.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.